macloo/junglegame/README.md

 In ex.
 43, everything was coded in a single .py file.
 Now, in ex.
 45, we are tasked with using multiple files (modules).

 This has been a GREAT learning exercise for working with objects.
-I had never understood OOP until three weeks ago.
+I had never understood OOP until three weeks before I began this exercise.
 Now I understand a lot more.
 (Probably I am still doing many things wrong.)

 Granted, this is only a simple game, but in working with variables, lists, and functions in this game, I've learned a ton about how to traverse the classes in my code.